Batara Immigration Law header image

 10. I-130 Immigrant Relative Visas And Family Petitions

 Robert, from Nigeria and living in Boston, remarried.
-His new wife’s I-130 was denied due to his earlier marriage.
-They won their appeal, and he is now a green card holder.
+His new wife’s I-130 was denied due to his earlier marriage where the case was withdrawn.
+After filing an appeal, the new I-130 was approved and he now owns a successful business.

 Sometimes, with a little extra caution, appealing negative I-130 decisions can be avoided.
 Other times, challenging the government is necessary.
 A few pointers: How To Prevent And Overcome I-130 Denials.